Accuracy And Fluency: What’s The Big Deal?

 In other words, accuracy is the correct use of tenses, verb forms, collocations and colloquialisms, among other things.

-Accuracy activities are activities which will concentrate on the nitty gritty of the language construction to ensure that the language item is produced 100% accurately – such as grammar exercises, gap fills, drilling or noticing activities.
+Accuracy activities concentrate on the nitty gritty of the language construction to ensure that the language item is produced 100% accurately – grammar exercises, gap fills, drilling or noticing activities.
 These usually take place in the controlled practice stage of the lesson.
 There is not a lot of variation in these activities, as there is a right and a wrong answer.

 What is fluency in the EFL classroom?